 Traditions at Stoneywell

-As the second season at Stoneywell comes to a close, we're reflecting on the past two years and looking ahead to traditions to come.
+As the season at Stoneywell comes to a close, we're reflecting on the past years and looking ahead to traditions to come.

 One of the first things we think about when it comes to Christmas is cards – the process of buying, writing and sending them comes around so quickly each year!
 Sir Henry Cole is credited as being the first person to send greetings cards at Christmas time, introducing the world's first commercial Christmas card in 1843.
 Christmas cards account for 45% of all greetings cards sent in the UK!